 Indian Sarasaparilla is important medicinal herb of Ayurveda.
 It is climbing herb found throughout India and more commonly in Bengal and Assam.
 The other common Ayurvedic names of this herb are Anantamul and Shwet Sariva.
-For medicinal purpose the root, root-bark and juice of plant is used.
+For the medicinal purpose the root, root-bark and juice of the plant are used.

 Scientific name: Hemidesmus Indicus (L.) R.Br.
 Synonym: Periploca indica L.

 Sanskrit : Ananta, Gopasuta, Sariva, Assamese : Vaga Sariva, Bengali : Anantamul, Shvetashariva, English : Indian Sarasaparilla

 Gujarati : Upalsari, Kabri, Hindi : Anantamul, Kannada : Namada veru, Bili Namadaberu, Anantamool, Sogadeberu, Namadaberu

 Kashmiri : Anant mool, Malayalam : Nannari, Nannar, Naruneendi, Marathi : Upalsari, Anantamula

 Oriya : Dralashvan Lai Anantamool, Punjabi : Anantmool, Ushbah, Tamil : Ven Nannar, Telugu : Sugandhi Pala, Tella Sugandhi, Urdu : Ushba

 Hemidesmus Indicus has the following properties

 Ayurvedic Properties and Action